feddelegrand7/batata/README.md

 experiment many packages that you don’t want to keep.
 By the end of the meet up, you’ll have to remember each installed package, its name (trust me, packages’ names may be complicated).
-Further, each installed package comes with a bunch of dependency which makes the operations more complicated.
+Further, each installed package might come with a bunch of dependencies which makes the operations more complicated.
 Using the batata package, you can just run `rm_today_packages()` (one of many other functions), and you’re clean for today.
 Before removing the packages, batata will prompt you to